sergueik/springboot_study/javaagent-bytebuddy/README.md

 ### Info

-This directory contains a fragment replica of [javaagent-bytebuddy](https://github.com/ShehanPerera/javaagent-bytebuddy) project by ShehanPerera: bare bones Java Agent agent using [byte-buddy](https://bytebuddy.net/#/) code generation and manipulation library for attaching an agent to the "business application" jar and Maven [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/).
+This directory contains a fragment replica of [javaagent-bytebuddy](https://github.com/ShehanPerera/javaagent-bytebuddy) project by ShehanPerera: bare bones Java Agent agent that uses [byte-buddy](https://bytebuddy.net/#/) code generation and manipulation library for attaching an agent to the "business application" jar and
+Maven [shade plugin](https://maven.apache.org/plugins/maven-shade-plugin/usage.html) `org.apache.maven.plugins.shade.resource.ManifestResourceTransformer`
+to write the main manifest `MANIFEST.MF` entries (to prevent from "no main manifest attribute, in target application jar" error).

 This is a work in progress experiment the same with Docker linked to dedicated Docker insance serving for agent messages sink and to replace a vanilla app jar with an equally vanilla Springboot REST server.